confluentinc/ksql/docs/developer-guide/udf.rst

        @UdfParameter(value = "zipcode", description = "a US postal code") final String zipcode,
        @UdfParameter(schema = "STRUCT<ZIP STRING, NAME STRING>") final Struct employee)

-If your Java8 class is compiled with the ``-parameter`` compiler flag, the name of the parameter will be inferred from the method declaration.
+If your Java8 class is compiled with the ``-parameters`` compiler flag, the name of the parameter will be inferred from the method declaration.

 Configurable UDF